msabrishami/isc-website-mjhp/markdowns/financial.md

 The process for redeeming rewards varies by card.
 You might be able to apply cash back directly to your credit card balance, deposit it into a bank account, or use it to purchase gift cards.
 Points or miles can typically be redeemed through the credit card company's rewards portal.

 ```
-Understanding Terms and Conditions It's very important to understand the terms and conditions of your credit card rewards program.
+**Understanding Terms and Conditions:** It is very important to understand the terms and conditions of your credit card rewards program.
 Some rewards cards have annual fees, and the rewards you earn might not justify the cost if you don't use the card regularly.
 Additionally, some cards require you to redeem your rewards within a certain timeframe or they may expire.
 ```

 ## Types of Credit Cards